 - The council wholly owns a trading vehicle, Islington Limited (ICo), which falls within the council's group boundary due to control and significant influence.
 ICo provides a number of services such as memorials to the public, out of borough trade waste and pest control services.
-Its gross turnover for 2021/22 audited accounts was £0.970m, and gross assets and liabilities of £1.815m and £1.633m respectively.
-None of its income was from the council, however the amounts owed to the council for services for the year related to 2021/22 is £733k.
+Its gross turnover (2020/21) was £0.755m, and it had gross assets and liabilities of £1.006m and £0.957m respectively.
+None of its income was from the council however it paid £0.592m (of total spend £0.802m 74%) to the council for services.
 ICo is not consolidated into the council's group accounts on grounds of materiality. - PFI Accounting: The council has deemed five PFI / Service Concession schemes as onbalance sheet and the value of the assets used to deliver these schemes and the outstanding liability are shown on the council's balance sheet.